To be read in conjunction with:

 And

-And Evidence has being collected and recorded over a period of at least 12 months to show that the young person’s behaviours are qualitatively different from that of his/her peers and there is a lack of significant response despite appropriate intervention to address the identified difficulties.
-Or
+Evidence has being collected and recorded over a period of at least 12 months to show that the young person’s behaviours are qualitatively different from that of his/her peers and there is a lack of significant response despite appropriate intervention to address the identified difficulties.

 Where a child or young person has been permanently excluded from one school s/he must have had a period of no less than 3 months in the next one, with appropriate advice being sought.